An improved model for the effect of correlated Si-III absorption on the one-dimensional Lyman-$\alpha$ forest power spectrum: The redshift evolution of the silicon abundance

-For $k_{\rm ref}$, shown in the upper panel of Figure~\ref{fig:test_Fits_zEvol}, variations in the $\rm [Si/H]$ redshift evolution have a comparatively minor effect, with the most noticeable impact occurring at higher redshifts ($z > 3$).
-This behaviour is furthermore degenerate with the assumed IGM thermal history (see Figure~\ref{fig:Fits_allz}).
-In the lower panels, for constant $\rm [Si/H]=-3$ the evolution of $a_{\rm \SiIII}$ and $a_{\rm Ly\alpha-\SiIII}$ is primarily driven by the \SiIII\ fraction $x_{\rm \SiIII}$, as already discussed in Section~\ref{sec:redvary}.
+For $k_{\rm auto}$ and $k_{\rm cross}$, shown in the upper panel of Figure~\ref{fig:test_Fits_zEvol}, variations in the $\rm [Si/H]$ redshift evolution have a comparatively minor effect, with the most noticeable impact occurring at higher redshifts ($z > 3$).
+In the lower panels, for constant $\rm [Si/H]=-3$ the evolution of $a_{\rm auto}$ and $a_{\rm cross}$ is primarily driven by the \SiIII\ fraction $x_{\rm \SiIII}$, as already discussed in Section~\ref{sec:redvary}.
 Consequently, these parameters increase toward higher redshift (green dots), mirroring the redshift dependence of $x_{\rm \SiIII}$ in Figure~\ref{fig:ionfrac}.
 Our fiducial model (black dots) coincides with the constant $\rm [Si/H]=-3$ case because the redshift dependence in Eq.~\eqref{eq:SiH} is weak ($\rm [Si/H]\propto 0.08(z-3)$).
-To reverse the redshift evolution of $a_{\rm \SiIII}$ and $a_{\rm Ly\alpha-\SiIII}$ so that they decrease toward higher redshifts – as required by the canonical scaling, shown by the red solid and dashed curves – requires an extreme decrease in $\rm [Si/H]$ toward higher redshift (red dots).
-This strong evolution in $\rm [Si/H]$ is inconsistent with both the $\rm [Si/H]$ observational constraints and theoretical predictions for the redshift evolution of the IGM metallicity.
+To reverse the redshift evolution of $a_{\rm auto}$ and $a_{\rm cross}$ so that they decrease toward higher redshifts – as required by the canonical scaling, shown by the red solid and dashed curves – requires $\rm [Si/H]$ to decrease toward higher redshift.